lemonfreshman/learn_command_lines_exercises/README.md

-# learn_command_lines_exercises
-Homework from learn the command line
+This directory is for working on our homework to learn the command line.
-This is more text